 For the device to be deemed as compliant:

-- Monthly Windows quality updates generally have to be installed within four weeks from the day they were released by Microsoft, with the exception of emergency security patches (example: PrintNightmare vulnerability patch) which have to be installed as soon as possible.
+- Monthly Windows quality updates (security patches) generally have to be installed within four weeks from the day they were released by Microsoft.

 - Semi-annual feature updates have to be installed within two months from the day they were released by Microsoft.